arfc/pygenesys/README.md

 might peak in the summer at noon and natural gas demand might peak in the winter at night.
 This method specifies those differences.

-** PyGenesys currently only handles demand distributions with 24 hour slices and four annual seasons.
+** PyGenESys currently only handles demand distributions with 24 hour slices and four annual seasons.
 Distributions for time slices with fewer or more time slices should be generated manually and passed as a list or numpy array.**

-PyGenesys has a small library of built in data in ``pygenesys.data.library``.
+PyGenESys has a small library of built in data in ``pygenesys.data.library``.

 ```py
 from pygenesys.data.library import campus_elc_demand